Timeline

 Over 80 Sacred Heart convents and schools are established across Europe.

-Mother Mary Ann Hardy opens first Sacred Heart School in Maryland in September 1871.
-The school closed by 1873 due to overwhelming hardship in obtaining supplies.
+Mother Mary Ann Hardy opens the first Sacred Heart School in Maryland in September 1871.
+The school closed by 1873 due to overwhelming hardship in obtaining supplies as the U.S. recovered from the Civil War.

 On May 25, 1925, Madeleine Sophie Barat was canonized a saint.
 Her feast day is celebrated each year on this day.